Wakefield station (Metro-North): Destruction and rebuilding

 The station depot burned in a fire on August 15, 1953.
 After the fire, the New York Central petitioned the Public Service Commission (PSC) for permission to discontinue the station.
 It argued that the station's low ridership did not justify rebuilding the station, and that riders could use the nearby Mount Vernon or Woodlawn stations.
 On September 3, 1953, the City Manager of Yonkers said that the City of Yonkers would oppose the discontinuation of the station.

 On October 16, 1953, twenty commuters protested the plan to close the station at a public hearing.
 On November 16, 1953, at the final hearing, the assistant corporation counsel of Yonkers said that the Central had given the impression that it would at a minimum construct new platforms at the station site.
 He also said that commuter groups and representatives of municipalities from the Bronx and Yonkers had agreed that constructing a 150 feet-long platform with a 51 feet-long canopy on each platform would be sufficient.
 At the hearing, the Central's attorney denied to agree to rebuild the station.
 The railroad considered the $28,000 cost for the project to be prohibitive.
 The attorney for the railroad stated building an exact reproduction of the station would cost $56,500.
 Constructing concrete platforms, instead of wooden platforms, would have raised the cost to $85,500.

 On December 14, 1953, the PSC denied the Central's petition to discontinue service, and ordered the railroad to restore service to the station by January 4, 1954, and to rebuild the station with two 148 feet platforms with canopies.
 In addition, stairways, and enclosures would be repaired, and signage and lighting would be installed.
 However, the PSC gave the Central permission to discontinue the station's part-time agent.

 Later years

 High-level platforms were added to the stations in 1976, replacing lower wooden ones.

 On September 29, 2013, 17-year-old Mount Saint Michael Academy student Matthew Wallace was struck and killed by a northbound train.
-Five years later, Metro North officials announced that security cameras will be installed at all stations on the Harlem and New Haven lines in order to address public safety concerns.
 A permanent, makeshift memorial constructed by Wallace's family and friends stands at the station's only entrance.